Unified Smoothing Approach for Best Hyperparameter Selection Problem Using a Bilevel Optimization Strategy: Introduction

 From a practical point of view, the choice of smoothing functions is critical in achieving successful simulations with fast convergence rates.
-We compare the numerical performance of six smoothing functions generated via Chen and Mangasarian's method \cite{CM96} to determine which function is more suitable for the smoothing approach.
+We compare the numerical performance of six smoothing functions generated via Chen and Mangasarian's method \cite{CM96} to determine which function is more suitable for our smoothing approach. \alert{Our proposed algorithm involves the use of a semismooth Newton method to solve a sequence of bilevel KKT systems, thereby significantly improving upon the methodology proposed in \cite{OTKW21}.
+As a result, one significant finding from our numerical experience indicates that some smoothing functions result to a faster smoothing algorithm that obtains sparse models with lower validation and test errors, and thus giving insights on which smoothing function can work well with the proposed strategy. }

-This paper is organized as follows: In Section 2, we review some fundamental concepts in analysis and a brief introduction about first-order necessary optimality condition for lower-level problem.
-We also review the method proposed in \cite{CM96} to construct smoothing functions of the plus function by means of density functions.
+This paper is organized as follows: \alert{In Section 2, we review some fundamental concepts in analysis and a brief review of the method proposed in \cite{CM96} to construct smoothing functions of the plus function by means of density functions.
 This will serve as our basis to construct smoothing functions for $R_1(\omega)$, and our theoretical analysis will all be dependent on the density function.
-In Section 3, the approximation of lower-level problem and the convergence analysis are proposed for the bilevel nonsmooth optimization problem \eqref{bileveloptimization}.
-In Section 4, we list six smoothing functions of $R_1(\omega)$ and compare the applicability and efficiency of these smoothing functions in solving \eqref{bileveloptimization}.
+In Section 3, we recall the SB-KKT conditions utilized in \cite{OTKW21}, and then propose our BKKT conditions.
+In Section 4, we present our smoothing algorithm along with its convergence analysis.
+In Section 5, we compare the numerical performance of different smoothing functions generated from different density functions in solving \eqref{bileveloptimization}.}